cvhciKIT/sloth/doc/concepts.rst

 User defined labels
 -------------------

-In many cases, it will not be sufficient for your labeling needs to stick to those simple classes.
+In many cases, labeling requirements extend beyond those simple classes.
 Or, you might want to add further information.
 Since each label is just a set of key-value pairs, this is easily possible by adding more key-value pairs that carry additional information.
 For example you can add a key ``type`` that differentiates point labels to be either the label